 This article will go over the various signs of cerebral palsy and explain the best ways to manage them.

 Lots of different factors can affect what cerebral palsy looks like in your child.

-In fact, if you look at a picture of a child with very mild cerebral palsy and one without disability, you probably wouldn’t be able to figure out with one is which.
+In fact, if you look at a picture of a child with very mild cerebral palsy and one without a disability, you probably wouldn’t be able to figure out which one is which.

-Generally, very mild cerebral palsy isn’t noticeable until the child is moving around.
+Generally, very mild cerebral palsy isn’t outwardly noticeable until the child is moving around.